 Advertising recall + 45%.
 The campaign was noted for its creativity even outside of Sweden.

-Accent has a wide accessory line with products based on fashion with functional solutions.
-The chain's position is to be the obvious bag expert – whether it's handbags or suitcases.
-The other product groups are wallets, gloves, and textile accessories.
+Accent offers a wide range of accessories based on fashion with innovative, functional solutions.
+The chain's position is as the obvious bag expert – whether it's handbags or suitcases.
+Other product groups are wallets, gloves, and textile accessories.

-Accent is aimed at fashion-conscious women and men who want to complement their wardrobe with the right accessories for all occasions.
+Accent is aimed at mobile, fashion-conscious women and men who want to complement their wardrobe with the right accessories for all occasions.
+The campaign shall reach both new and existing customers.

-Our Christmas campaign for Accent can be seen in stores, print, outdoors and in Stockholm's subway.
+The campaign can be seen in stores (weekly updates), print, online, outdoors and in Stockholm's subway.

 Jung von Matt has been responsible for TV3’s new program launches.
 This means we created effective advertising to TV viewers as well as the business side of media – media agencies, advertisers, and press.